Categories

 Adapter for RV 20 to 30 amp

-Depending on your RV’s needs, from time to time you may need to have an adapter for the amperage coming into your unit, or for the available electrical hookup at your campsite.
+Depending on your RV’s needs, occasionally you may need to have an adapter for the amperage coming into your unit or for the available electrical hookup at your campsite.

 Many campsites offer 30amp or 50amp, so if you’re sticking with just campgrounds, be sure you have the adapter from what your RV needs to adapt to each of these options.